-An innovative figure-eight design allows for optimal support and protection to help with overall stability.
-This ankle brace features a bilateral design, ensuring you can use it on the right or left foot with ease.
+Innovative figure-8 design allows for optimal support and protection to help with overall stability.
+Features a bilateral design, ensuring you can use it on the right or left foot with ease.

-Some consumers, particularly those who are using this brace for activities, find it to be a bit too rigid.
+Some consumers, particularly those who are using it for activities, find it to be a bit too rigid.

 Our ankles bear an incredible amount of weight.
 Not surprisingly, ankle injuries are among the most common injuries, with a whopping one million people visiting the emergency room for this reason each year.
 Ankle braces speed up recovery and provide support for a reduced risk of further injury.

 Choosing the correct ankle brace is essential.
 However, with countless options available, from compression sleeves to rigid boots, how do you find the right ankle brace for you?
 We’re here to help.